qruov/qruov/round2/find_tau/README.md

 of success probability $p$. $I_{z}(a,b)$ is called the regularized incomplete beta function which is well known in statistics, and many numerical packages provide functions to compute it.
-By combining such a function with some root-finding algorithm, $\tau_{q,\lambda}(n')$ can be easelly evaluated.
-Although find\_tau employs the bisection method as a root-finding algorithm for simplicity, more efficient methods like the Newton's method should be employed to evaluate tau on the fly in cryptographic functions.
+By combining such a function with some root-finding algorithm, $\tau_{q,\lambda}(n')$ can be easelly evaluated. `find\_tau` employs the bisection method as a root-finding algorithm for simplicity.
+However, more efficient methods like the Newton's one should be employed to evaluate $\tau$ on the fly in cryptographic functions.

 How to build: